| |

 Maison Mulot not too far from the garden is a delight!

-Restaurants just outside the Luxembourg Garden
+Restaurants just outside the Luxembourg Gardens

 • We had an exceptional lunch at La Cuisine de Philippe (25 Rue Servandoni) and I highly recommend this restaurant!